 How does Verkada Command licensing work?

 Verkada devices use Command for centralized management and control.
 For cameras and Viewing Stations, Command is licensed on a per device basis.
 For access control, Command is licensed on a per door basis.
+For alarms, a single license covers up to 32 monitored devices for a given physical location (address).
+This can include inputs on the BP41, Cameras, SV11s, and AC41 doors that are configured as alarm triggers in Command, will all count as single devices.
 All licenses in a Command Organization end on the same date, which is called co-termination (co-term).

 What is co-termination?

 Verkada supports co-termination licensing.
 This means that an Organization in Command has a single license expiration date regardless of what licenses were purchased and when they were purchased.
 Details regarding the calculations on this are explained below.

 License prices vary by product line and by duration.
 Go to https://www.verkada.com/pricing/ to view details on list pricing.